janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 Kmeans clusters data by trying to separate samples in groups of equal variance, minimizing the `inertia` which is the average distance between all points of a cluster and its centroid, summed for all clusters.
 The basic version of KMeans is highly dependent on the random initialization of centroids, which may lead to the model returning a local minimum.
 The ++ method solves the problem by initializing the centroids far from each other.
 The method requires the user to decide the number of clusters as input before running the model.
 A helpful method to decide the best number of n is the `the elbow method`.
 By calculating the inertia for every number of n within a range and plotting the result in a line chart, you can find the point ('the elbow') where the model no longer returns a significantly lower inertia with one extra cluster.

 In our model however, the elbow was not as clear as in other datasets.
 We decided to test another mettric, the `Silhouette Score`.
 It measures how similar an object is to its own cluster and compared to other clusters.
 Ranging from -1 to +1, a score close to +1 indicates that points are well clustered, a score close to 0 indicates that the clusters are overlapping and a score close to -1 indicates that data points have been assigned to the wrong cluster.
-While the silhouette score.
+While the silhouette score might show a higher value for a certain number of clusters, it does not automatically mean that there is any semantic meaning in the clustering or whether the clustering reflects any relevant aspect for our data and objective.
+In clustering, there is not always an objective best clustering solution and in this case we combined inertia, silhouette score and our own subjective visual inspection to decide that five clusters was the best solution for our case.

+**Hierarchical Clsutering**

+This method uses a bottom up approach where each observations starts in its own cluster and then the closest clusters merge, one step at a time until only one clusters remain.
+There are several possible distance metrics, we decided to use `Ward` which is similar to KMeans for trying to minimize the variance within all clusters but with an agglomerative hierarchical approach.
+The best number of clusters can be analyzed using a `Dendogram` for a tree representation where the vertical distance represents the

 ### Experimental Design